 Hence, British-Muslims will hear the Friday prayers broadcast on BBC Radio for the first time.
-Different imams lead the 5:50 am broadcasts every week on Friday from 14 local radio stations of BBC.
+Different imams lead the 5:50 am broadcasts every week on Friday from 14 local start my llc radio stations of BBC.

 The imam recites verses from the Holy Quran and quotes of Holy Prophet before delivering the sermon and leading the listeners in prayers.
 The program is titled, ‘Islamic Reflections’.
 The arrangements have been made to facilitate the Muslim community to the run-up to the month of Ramadan till the end of April.